hdoc/llvm-project/hdoc-docs/Getting Started.md

 access for commit access.

 Here is an example workflow using git.
-This workflow assumes you have an accepted commit on the branch named [branch-with-change]{.title-ref}.
+This workflow assumes you have an accepted commit on the branch named `branch-with-change`.

 ``` console
 # Go to the branch with your accepted commit.